 An Iced Starbucks London Fog combines freshly brewed hot earl grey tea with vanilla syrup and cold milk.
 The beverage is shaken with ice.

 For the iced version you might be wondering if the hot tea melts the ice and waters down drink.
 It really doesn’t and here’s why.

 To make an iced London Fog, first the barista brews the tea bags in hot water and lets it steep for a few minutes.

 Cold milk and the vanilla are then added in.
-By the time the milk tea is poured over the ice, it’s already cooled down.
+By the time the milk tea is shaken with ice, it’s already cooled down.